Video · 2026-03-19

 It depends on your target audience.
 For Vancouver's Korean community, Instagram Reels should be your priority.
 To reach younger or non-Korean demographics, TikTok has the advantage.
 For informational content, YouTube Shorts excels.
 Start with one platform, then reformat the same videos for others.

-Can short-form video actually increase revenue?
+Can short-form video increase revenue?

 The video itself doesn't generate revenue - the awareness and trust it builds does.
 The key is your conversion system: booking links in your profile, CTAs in captions, and DM auto-responses.
 Vancouver local businesses that adopted short-form video have seen monthly inquiries increase 2-3x.